John Ch.6

 The signs were supposed to help reveal to the people who Jesus was.

-Yes, the body needs food: But so much more than that is the soul needs Jesus Christ.
+Yes, the body needs food: But so much more than this, does is the soul need Jesus Christ.

 Jesus is so patient here however; knowing full well that the hunger of these people is not for spiritual food, but physical: so he goes on to say this: